CBD versus SSRI for Homicidal and Suicidal Thoughts

 To say that serotonin is our "feel good" neurotransmitter is a simplification at best.

-It's more that you can feel pretty terrible when it's too low, too high, or not functioning correctly.
+It's more than you can feel pretty terrible when it's too low, too high, or not functioning correctly.

 SSRI's are primarily written for depression and anxiety (with less effect).

-Researchers have teased out how SSRI's affect these pathways and THAT"S a fascinating story.
+Researchers have teased out how SSRI's effect these pathways and THAT"S a fascinating story.